wp-plugins/pinterest-pin-it-button/trunk/readme.txt

 Alernatively, you can download this plugin, unzip the contents, then FTP upload to the `/wp-content/plugins/` directory.

-Note: If you overwrite the plugin using FTP upload, you may lose some settings you have made.
+Note: If you overwrite the plugin using FTP upload, you may lose some saved settings.

 == Frequently Asked Questions ==

 **The "Pin It" button is showing up, but clicking it does nothing.
-What can I try?
+What can I try?**

+To the best of our knowledge, in order please try the following:

+* Make sure your browser cache is cleared or test in a different browser.
-* Make sure any caching is cleared.
+* Make sure any WordPress caching is emptied.
 In W3 Total Cache, make sure Minify mode is set to Manual, not Auto.
+* Disable caching plugins.
+* Disable other social sharing plugins.
-* Disable other plugins one by one and see any of them fixes the issue.
-Please let me know if it does.
+* Disable other plugins one by one until the issue is fixed.
+If you find an incompatible plugin please let us know.
 * (More solutions added here as they're found.)

 **How do I display the button in places other than above or below the content?**